You’ve just been checking the pages of your favorite app store and downloaded a new bunch of awesome apps to spice up your phone. BUT…

 Should a flashlight app really need to write data to your external storage?
 Why should a photo editor ever need to make a phone call?
 And so on.

-Here in Scorpiones, we educate your organization for information security awareness, we protect your network, computers and mobile phones, but as well giving you the tools to protect yourself from upcoming attacks.
 If you are creating an app and wish to know how safe it is, let us do the Mobile Penetration Testing for it, it could save you and your company a lot of money.